Skip to content

 )

 • dropna=False keeps NaN group labels (e.g., unknown teams).
+You can also fill missing values before grouping to ensure cleaner groups.

 • sort=False avoids reordering groups—useful when order carries meaning (time, priority).